magento/merchdocs/src/customers/customer-account-create-order.md

    - Order Comments

 {: .bs-callout-info}
-See [Payment Services]({% link payment-services/index.md %}) for more information about this Early Adopter Program (EAP) functionality.
+See [Payment Services]({% link payment-services/index.md %}) for more information about this functionality.

 ## Step 3: Submit the order